A Month in a Brittany Village — Part One

 Perhaps this is the best thing about a small community.
 People take care of each other.
 They give their friends a lift when they don’t have a car.
 They bring food to those who are going through a tough time.
 They help their neighbors, and everyone is part of the community.
 It was lovely to see this firsthand.

-Next week, I’ll reveal more on what I learned about life in rural Brittany and what the experience taught me about myself.
+Next week in Part Two, I’ll reveal more on what I learned about life in rural Brittany and what the experience taught me about myself.